aoc/camunda-cloud-documentation/docs/product-manuals/tasklist/userguide/overview.md

 Tasklist shows you all user tasks that appeared in processes.
 Those processes are running in Zeebe.

 User tasks needs an interaction from the user - that can be updating, adding variables, filling out a Camunda Form or just completion of the task.
 The user needs to claim a task first or even unclaim an already claimed task.
 If the user has claimed a task, then the task is completable.
-Different Task status filters helps the user to choose the desired task.
+Different task status filters help the user to choose the desired task.

 ## Example use case